 Previous study equivalent to the completion of an intermediate, or second-year, college course is a minimum prerequisite for admission to any upper division course unless otherwise specified.
 And a proficiency test is required of all first semester upper division students.

-All courses are conducted in Spanish.
+All courses are conducted in Spanish, except SPAN 119.